elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 Elixir also supports private macros via `defmacrop`.
 As private functions, these macros are only available inside the module that defines them, and only at compilation time.

 It is important that a macro is defined before its usage.
-Failing to define a macro before its invocation will raise an error a compilation error, since the macro won't be expanded and will be translated to a function call:
+Failing to define a macro before its invocation will raise a compilation error, since the macro won't be expanded and will be translated to a function call:

 ```elixir
 iex> defmodule Sample do